Site icon Our Breathing Planet

 Powder Blue Damselfly Distribution, Habitat, and Ecology

-The mesmerizing Powder Blue Damselfly evolved as endemic to an extremely broad swathe of the surface of the earth.
-The full extent of that zone of habitation may surprise many people, though.
-It dwells in most of two of earth’s eight biogeographical regions.
+The breathtaking Powder Blue Damselfly evolved as endemic to an extremely broad swathe of the surface of the earth.
+Impressively, the full extent of that native zone of habitation may surprise many people, though.
+This insect dwells in most of two of earth’s eight biogeographical regions.

-This spectacular small marvel displays clear preferences regarding its choice of habitat.
-The nature of these, though, do leave it somewhat vulnerable to local changes in its immediate environment.
+This spectacular small marvel displays decidedly clear preferences regarding its choice of habitat.
+The nature of these, though, do leave the creature somewhat vulnerable to local changes in its immediate environment.
 These appear in various places, though, including forests and parks.

-It generally lives on or in close proximity to small bodies of water.
-While their conditions vary, they must meet certain criteria.
+It generally lives either on or in very close proximity to small bodies of water.
+While their conditions vary, each of these must meet certain criteria.
 Each must be relatively shallow and slow moving.
 These even include patches of weeds in ditches, wadis, and oases, or small, still streams.

 Its larvae emerge as adults between May and August.
-The creature focuses on feeding for only a short time, however, before turning its attention to mating.
+The Arthropod focuses on feeding for only a short time, however, before inevitably turning its attention to mating.
 Many species feed on both the young and adults, though.
-These include fish, birds, frogs, and water spiders.
+These multiple predators include fish, birds, frogs, and water spiders.

 Species Sharing Its Range

-Check out our other articles on 7 Magnificent West Coast Marvels, Striped Skunk, Orinoco River, Spinetail mobula, Fire Salamander, Indian Vulture, Alligator Snapping Turtle
+Check out our other articles on 7 Magnificent West Coast Marvels, Striped Skunk, Orinoco River, Spinetail mobula, Fire Salamander, Indian Vulture, Small Copper, Alligator Snapping Turtle

 Exit mobile version